 (c) where we use providers based in the US, we may transfer data to them if they are part of the Privacy Shield which requires them to provide similar protection to personal data shared between Europe and the US.

 We will only keep your personal data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting or reporting requirements.
 To determine the appropriate retention period, we consider the amount, nature and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal and regulatory requirements.

 We will need to confirm your identity and ensure your right to access your personal data or to exercise any of the other rights listed below.
 We may also need further information from you in order to speed up your request.
 You will not have to pay a fee to access your personal data (or to exercise any of the other rights listed below), however we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive.
 Alternatively, we may refuse to comply with your request in these circumstances.
 We try to respond to all legitimate requests within one month, but occasionally this may take longer if your request is particularly complex or you have made a number of requests (we will notify you and keep you updated).

 You have the right to request access to your personal data (commonly known as a data subject access request).
-If you would like a copy of the information held on you, please contact our Data Protection Officer.
+If you would like a copy of the information held on you, please contact our Data Privacy Officer.

 You have the right to request a correction of the personal data that we hold about you.
 This enables you to have any incomplete or inaccurate data we hold about you corrected, although we may need to verify the accuracy of the new data you provide to us.
 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes.